intersystems-community/PythonGatewaySamples/Engine.md

 ## Introduction [↑](#contents)

 The example we will use in this Experience Lab comes from the IoT industry.
-We have an engine with 45 sensors, data from which we receive periodically.
+We have an engine (turbine) with 45 sensors, data from which we receive periodically.
 The engine has two states which we must predict:

 - 0 - normal operation
 - 1 - engine problems